quacky20/Portfolio/README.md

-# 🎮 My Interactive Portfolio
+# Arman's VoxelVerse - An Interactive Portfolio

-Welcome to my developer portfolio — a playful and immersive pixel-style experience built with **HTML**, **CSS**, **JavaScript**, and **Three.js**.
+Welcome to VoxelVerse — a playful and immersive pixel-style experience built with **HTML**, **CSS**, **JavaScript**, and **Three.js**.
 Inspired by retro games, this site lets you explore my world of skills and projects through movement, interaction, and sound.

  🛸 Not just a portfolio — an experience.